cognitivetech/ollama-ebook-summary/README.md

 Again, I've preferred the Q8_0 variants.

-Finding Mistral 7B v0.2 was well worth a new round of testing.
-This time, less intense.
-I didn't record speed of query, and only judged 12 summarization tasks, but I tried a number of models and saved the most interesting results.
+Finding that [Mistral 7b Instruct v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) had been released was well worth a new round of testing.
+This time, I didn't record speed of query, and only judged 12 summarization tasks, but I tried more models and saved those with the best results.

 One thing I tested this time was prompts, because Mistral is supposed to take Llama2 Prompt, but seems to perform better with the default (llama-index) prompt.
 As for Llama 2, it performed really bad with the Llama 2 prompt, but decent with the Default prompt.